sivaganisetti369/sivaganisetti369/README.md

 ---

-## 🎯 Career Objective
+## 🎯 Career Goal

-To build a career in **Cybersecurity and Digital Forensics** by applying IoT, networking, and security knowledge to solve real-world security problems.
+To become a skilled **Penetration Tester / SOC Analyst / Digital Forensics Investigator** by continuously practicing, analyzing, and understanding real-world cyber attacks and defenses.

 ---